chef-boneyard/devops-transformation-workshop/gamestop.md

 ![](pics/paint1.JPG)
 ## Agenda
-+ Old man yacks for 90ish minutes
++ Introductions
++ Working agreements
++ IOTA Model (Show me where it hurts)
 + Break
-+ Old man yacks more, sometimes we yack back
++ Product Orientation
++ Learning is the only advantage
 + Break for lunch
-+ More yacking
-+ Done
++ Aquiring tools

 ---